 Search via the API

-As a supplement to the CRUD endpoints for Documents, our JSON:API also provides search endpoints.
-With these endpoints, you can search semantically within your knowledge base and further refine the results with filters, facets, sorting, and pagination.
+In addition to the CRUD endpoints for Documents, search endpoints are also available within our JSON:API.
+With these endpoints you can perform semantic searches within your knowledge base and further refine the results with filters, facets, sorting, and pagination.

-These search endpoints are intended for situations where it is not enough to retrieve a document by ID, but where you want to find relevant documents or document fragments based on a search query.
+These search endpoints are designed for situations where simply retrieving a document by ID is not enough, but where you want to find relevant documents or document fragments based on a search query.

 Authentication